ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***Describe your setting, players, activity and goals here.**\*\*
+- Setting: In a platform of a subway station.
+- Players: The train and the people on the platform.
+- Activity: The light turns on when there's a train coming.
+- Goals: To let people on the platform know that the train in coming.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.